zooniverse/Data-digging/scripts_Utility/README.md

 subject IDs.
 New subjects are added to a specified project and subject set.

 - `edit_metadata.py`: Add or edit fields in subject metadata for a given subject set or sets.
 Edit Python script and run from command line.
+A second version for individual, subject-specific edits is also available: `edit_metadata_indiv.py`

+- `nfn_create_geojson_subjects.py`: As part of CSSI Mapping project, this script is an initial example of GeoJSON subject creation that also integrated with the GEOLocate georeferencing API for use with the NfN Mapping testbed project.

 - `remove_combo_nesting.py`: Remove nested annotations that result from the use of the Combo task from a classification data export.
 Call Python script from